Wills

 Secure Your Legacy with Expert Wills and Estate Planning

-At The Edwards Law Firm, PL we are proud to have served clients in the Sarasota area for over 30 years.
+At The Edwards Law Firm, PL, we are proud to have served clients in the Sarasota area for over 30 years.
 We have made it our work to help families find peace of mind in their estate planning, wills, and trusts.
-We know you have worked diligently to outline plans for your family and heirs and you deserve trusted legal assistance in safeguarding those plans.
+We know you have worked diligently to outline plans for your family and heirs, and you deserve trusted legal assistance in safeguarding those plans.

-By having a will, you can save money in several ways, including: taking advantage of the estate tax laws, reducing or eliminating compensation paid to a personal representative, eliminating court costs associated with determining heirs, eliminating the cost of guardianship proceedings, and eliminating the cost of the court auctioning real estate or other assets.
+By having a will, you can save money in several ways, including taking advantage of estate tax laws, reducing or eliminating compensation paid to a personal representative, eliminating court costs associated with determining heirs, eliminating the cost of guardianship proceedings, and eliminating the cost of the court auctioning real estate or other assets.

 In sum, if you want more control over what happens to your property after you die, and you want to reduce the costs of administering your estate for your loved ones, then, yes, you need a will.
 Give The Edwards Law Firm a call today to protect your family and your property.